u-m-iral/VNA2V-W21-handouts/handouts/lab4/exercises.md

 ## 📨 Deliverable 3 - Drone Racing (65 pts)

-For this lab we will be racing our simulated our simulated quadcopters in a drone racing course we prepared in our Unity simulator!
+For this lab we will be racing our simulated quadcopters in a drone racing course we prepared in our Unity simulator!
 - Implement all the missing parts in the code (labeled as Part 0, Part 1.1, Part 1.2, and Part 1.3, see below)
 - A video showing the quadrotor completing the race course.
 Please upload the video onto either Google drive or Dropbox, generate a publicly viewable link, and put the link in a text file called `rviz_drone_race.txt` in your repo.
 - A rosbag of your complete and fastest run.
 Upload the rosbag onto either Google drive or Dropbox, generate a publicly viewable link, and put the link also in `rviz_drone_race.txt`.
 To record the rosbag,